 Head to Liwonde National Park to see sable, huge herds of elephant and magnificent birdlife.

-The lush and wild Liwonde National Park lies to the south of Lake Malawi and shares a similar climate.
+The lush and wild Liwonde National Park lies to the south of Lake Malawi with a similar climate.
 It offers the best game-viewing in Malawi.
 This is largely because of the Shire river, (pronounced Shiree) which drains Lake Malawi.
 This broad and languid river is a magnet for thirsty wildlife.
-Riverine forest and palms fringe its banks.
-Whilst its wide floodplains stretches out to 3km in places.
+Riverine forest and palms fringe its banks, whilst its wide floodplains stretches out to over 3km in places.

 Arriving by riverboat as the best way to see its beauty.
 The scenic Shire river is a vital life source for the park’s animals in the dry season.
-Naturally Liwonde has one of the densest populations of hippo in Africa (some 1000).
-And huge sun-bathing crocodiles line the river.
+Liwonde has one of the densest populations of hippo in Africa (some 1000).
+As well as huge sun-bathing crocodiles which line the river.

 The large breeding herds of elephants love the grass-covered floodplains.
 And you may also see impala, reedbuck, waterbuck & warthog, even lion and the elusive leopard.
 Whilst buffalo, kudu, and impala inhabit the woodlands beyond the floodplains.

 Birdlife is prolific in Liwonde with over 380 recorded species.
-It is probably the best year-round birding in Southern Africa.
+Liwonde offers probably the best year-round birding in Southern Africa.
 ‘Specials’ include Pel’s fishing owl, white-backed night heron, Böhm’s bee-eater, and Lilian’s lovebird.

 Mvuu Lodge is a thoroughly charming place and much recommended, as long as you have appropriate expectations as to what to expect from the game-viewing in Liwonde .
 The lodge lies between the Shire river and a small ox bow lagoon.
 It is a traditional safari camp but thoroughly comfortable and sufficiently zooty to be combined with smarter options elsewhere in Malawi such as Pumulani or Kaya Mawa...